This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 • • • •

 Malfoy’s own motivations are easy enough to understand.
 Lucius Malfoy is essentially a political animal.
-And he has some degree of leadership potential.
+And he does have some degree of leadership potential.
 He had also trained under Slughorn, and unlike Tom, had learned the lesson that was actually being taught.
 He viewed the situation through a political lens, and decided that by putting together his own crack team of operatives he could make himself look good and enhance his value to the Leader, in hope for advancement.
 He undoubtedly did have intentions of becoming second-in-command, and ultimately of inheriting the top position.
 In a normal organization, with a normal leader, he may have had a fighting chance to have done it, too.

 It is uncertain as to whether Malfoy had ever quite realized, before Tom’s first defeat, that he had advanced as far as he was ever going to as long as Voldemort was around by the day he joined up.
 Despite all Voldemort’s speeches about becoming immortal, I doubt his followers believed he had managed it yet.